justYves/p3/readme.md

 To be updated by 10/27.

 ## Details for teaching team
-The navigation bar is currently not working as intended.
+~~The navigation bar is currently not working as intended.
 The coloring showing the Active page does not change and is currently stuck on Home.
-I am currently working on fixing this.
+I am currently working on fixing this.~~ fixed on 10.27

 ## To do List
 This lists items that are not required by the rubric but that I would like to add.
 These might be added before the screencast day.
-- Add Validation
+- ~~Add Validation~~ Added form validation for both the lorem ipsum and the user generator applications(updated 10.27)
-- Figure out how to include bootstrap into a blade template
+- ~~Figure out how to include bootstrap into a blade template~~ fix: include array ('class' => "") (updated 10.27)
-- ~~Find a way to indent the second line of address (city, state and zip)~~ updated 10.27
+- ~~Find a way to indent the second line of address (city, state and zip)~~ Added an invisible glyphicon (updated 10.27)
-- Add more comments
+- ~~Add more comments~~ Added comment on the route.php file (updated 10.27)
 - Attempt adding the xlcd password generator